-ORGANIC WINE ESTATE WITH POOL IN MODENA
+ORGANIC WINE ESTATE WITH POOL NEAR MODENA

 Traditions and ancient flavors of Emilia-Romagna may be found under the roof of the main villa: Podere Prasiano stores its own "batterie" of casks of aged Traditional Balsamic Vinegar, according to the oldest tradition in Modena.
 Guests have the opportunity to taste and discover the secrets of Podere Prasiano's "black gold".